Polypants/threejs_tutorial/README.md

 If we check our scene, everything should be black again.
 This is good!
 It's back because there's no light to illuminate our sphere.

-## Creating a Light
+### Creating a Light

 There are 6 different kinds of lights in Three.js.
 We'll create a `PointLight`.
-The point light is like a light bulb, it shines light in all directions away from a single point.
+The point light is like a light bulb: It shines light in all directions, away from a single point.

-We’ll create a variable called `pointLight` (lowercase `p` in the var name), set its color, intensity and position, and finally we'll add it to the scene.
+We’ll create a variable called `pointLight` (lowercase `p` in the `var` name), set its color, intensity and position, and finally we'll add it to the scene.

 ```
 var pointLight = new THREE.PointLight(0xffffff, 1.2);